 Quinoa Breakfast Bowl

 Quinoa, is an excellent food to include in your breakfast if you are vegan.
-It is great source of fibre and protein along with vitamins and minerals.
+Quinoa can be used in many vegan breakfast options.
+It is also great source of fiber and protein along with vitamins and minerals.

 Cook overnight soaked quinoa along with some coconut oil and cinnamon till quinoa absorbs all the water.
 Transfer into a bowl and add almond milk, nuts, chopped fruit of your choice along with a sweetener. .